allthesignals/boston-green-ember-cartodb/README.md

 # Boston-green-space

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This app attempts to build an Ember app entirely consuming CartoDB as a backend.
+Implements [Ember-CartoDB-Adapter](https://github.com/cspanring/ember-cartodb-adapter).

 ## Prerequisites